 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates CNCE, VLTA, GMGI

-Volta Inc. (NYSE: VLTA)’s sale to Shell USA Inc. for $0.86 per share in cash.
+Volta Inc. VLTA's sale to Shell USA Inc. for $0.86 per share in cash.
 If you are a Volta shareholder, click here to learn more about your legal rights and options.

-Golden Matrix Group, Inc. (NASDAQ: GMGI)’s merger with MeridianBet Group.
+Golden Matrix Group, Inc. GMGI's merger with MeridianBet Group.
 If you are a Golden Matrix shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.